sfonzo96/programacion-2/Cursado/Actividades/monitor-proyecto-final/monitor-php-server/README.md

 -   API serves system/metric data for hosts and networks.
 -   Developed using PHP's Slim Framework.
--   Must work with another backend daemon found [here](https://github.com/sfonzo96/monitor-go), which is the actual collector for the metrics and networks scanner.
+-   Must work with another backend daemon found [here](https://github.com/sfonzo96/go-monitor-daemons), which is the actual collector for the metrics and networks scanner.
+-	Most importantly, this is an associate's degree final project of the 2nd Programming's course.
+Real intention is to later rebuild this all in Golang.
 ## Requirements

 -   PHP 8+